 The most important goal of our early childhood curriculum is to help children become enthusiastic learners.
 This means encouraging children to be active and creative explorers who are not afraid to try out their ideas and to think their own thoughts.
 Our goal is to help children become independent, self-confident, inquisitive learners.
 We’re teaching children how to learn by incorporating the following centers in all of our classrooms:

 - Science and Discovery

 - Dramatic Play

 Parents also play an important role in our curriculum.
 Parents are a child’s role model for learning.
 A parent’s attitude towards learning can inspire children to continue on their learning journey.
-Parents can aide in their child’s development by exploring nature, cooking together, counting together and especially reading together.
+Parents can aid in their child’s development by exploring nature, cooking together, counting together, and especially reading together.
 Parents can show children how exciting and meaningful learning can be by extending what children have learned in school to their homes.
-As children grow into school age children, parents become their children’s learning coaches.
+As children grow into school-age children, parents become their children’s learning coaches.
 Parents can help their children to organize their time and support their desires to learn new things in and out of school.

 Our curriculum offers:

 - Monthly Themes

 - Seasons and Holidays